Fishcake: Sweden

 In Sweden, canned fiskbullar are widely found; in contrast to fiskefrikadeller, they are not fried but boiled and as a result are almost entirely white.

 United Kingdom

+Fishcakes are a popular item in Britain.
+They are often served in gourmet establishments as well as traditional chip shops, making them a ubiquitous dish.
+A fishcake is typically ordered in place of a piece of battered fish, and may be served in a roll as a fishcake 'butty'.

-In England particularly in Lancashire and parts of Yorkshire, a "chippy fishcake" is a variation traditionally served in many fish and chip shops.
-It consists of two slices of potato (sometimes parboiled), with offcuts of fish in between, deep fried in batter.
+In England, particularly in Lancashire and parts of Yorkshire, a "chippy fishcake" is a variation traditionally served in many fish and chip shops.
+It consists of two slices of potato (sometimes parboiled), with offcuts of fish in between, deep-fried in batter.
 Chippy fishcakes can also be known as scallop fishcakes, or fish patties in Yorkshire.
 Another variation of the fishcake is the parsley cake which is sold in some fish and chip shops in and around Castleford, West Yorkshire, England.
-It consists of minced fish, mashed potato and fresh parsley, coated in breadcrumbs and deep fried.
-A fishcake is typically ordered in place of a piece of battered fish, and may be served in a roll as a fishcake butty.
+It consists of minced fish, mashed potato and fresh parsley, coated in breadcrumbs and deep-fried.